bloodbee/pump-fun-sniper-bot/README.md

 # PUMP.FUN SNIPER BOT

-The PUMP.FUN Sniper Bot is a tool designed to automate the process of sniping newly listed tokens on the PUMP.FUN platform.
+The PUMP.FUN Sniper Bot is a tool designed to automate the process of sniping newly listed tokens on the [pump.fun](https://pump.fun) platform.

 It aims to provide users with a competitive edge by executing trades faster than manual methods.

 ## Features